BALKANGraph/OrgChartUploadImageNETCore/README.md

 # Tutorial: How to Upload Image Files from OrgChart JS to the server - ASP.NET Core

-To upload image from the edit form you have ti implement onImageUploaded event hadler.
+To upload image from the edit form you have to implement onImageUploaded event hadler.
 Here is an example

         function imageUploadHandler(file, input) {
             var formData = new FormData();